NiteshMankar1/healthyLife/README.md

                      we can send many more messages on their mobile phone to make them fit and Healthy.

                 ## As I am an individual so I can send only a few messages to someone,Not in Bulk.
-                ## Below I am attaching proof of this code also
+                ## Below I am attaching Some reply  of this code.